vipul2802/o365hq.com/content/blog/Windows 7 Extended Security Updates 2020 An ultimate, step-by-step guide on purchasing and activation.md

 ### Purchase the required number of licenses using [this link](https://buymssoft.com/license/CSP-DG7GMGF0FL73-0002).

-An Office 365 / Azure AD tenant name will be required to place an order for ESU licenses.
+A Microsoft 365 / Azure AD tenant name will be required to place an order for ESU licenses.
 It's ok if you don't have one.
 We will register a tenant for you.
 It's free, and there are no strings attached.
 If you have a tenant and want to use it -- make sure you complete the questionnaire